Predator Control in New Zealand

 Responding to incursions and predation events

 Predation events are where known protected animals are being predated, or evidence of predations presents itself in a protected area.
 Incursions are where a predator or pest animal is sighted or encountered in an area where their presence poses a significant threat to vulnerable species or project goals.
 Backblocks has a great deal of experience in responding to these kinds of events.
 The methods we employ are industry-leading and have a high rate of quick, successful resolutions.
+John has the ability and experience to come up with methods that take each event’s individual differences and challenges into account, for quicker and more consistently successful outcomes.

 If you have a predation event or need to target one animal in a predator-free area, then call us as soon as possible.
 Aside from the emotional trauma project managers and staff can suffer as the result of this type of event, the financial and environmental cost of leaving the target animal loose for any length of time can be significant.